Max-Derner/colour_effects/Notes/colour_output.md

 Is mindbogglingly simple, there is absolutely nothing to it and the testing is a mix of overcomplicated and questionable albeit comprehensive.
 [termcolor on GitHub](https://github.com/termcolor/termcolor/tree/main/src/termcolor)

-Also, `termcolor` just uses ANSII escapes and that's it.
+Also, `termcolor` just uses ANSI escapes and that's it.

 ## `colorama`